West Coast road trip itinerary: exploring Washington & Oregon

 Visiting Portland aka Portlandia

 It seems like Portland has tripled in popularity in the last ten years.
 It’s such a cool city and shopping is TAX-FREE!
 It’s tough to tell you what you have to check out in Portland beyond just saying “Go for walks and explore downtown and the neighborhoods.”
 Portland is all about being a city of neighborhoods.

-Stay: the Hotel Vintage is cool.
+Stay: the Hotel Vintage is cool (book it here!).
 It’s cooler than us, so staying there made us feel like we were doing Portland right.
 Great location and Kimpton is great at making guests feel welcome.
 It’s a nice splash of class on your West Coast road trip.

 Oregon Coast Lighthouses

 There are so many lighthouses on the Oregon Coast.
 Starting in Cannon Beach and heading south to the California border you’ll be able to check out nine beautiful lighthouses on the coast.
 You cannot visit all of them due to some being located out from the beach, but you can see them all.